jm-merchan/Observability_as_Code_Webinar/README.md

 Once you have completed the set up, start by creating a **run** (Plan + Apply) of **eks-cluster workspace**.
 Once completed you should generate another **run** for **Kubernetes_APP** and finally for **datadog** workspaces  (not needed if using Run Triggers).

+It **must** be done in that order because of the remote-state dependency between Kubernetes_App and eks-cluster and between datadog and Kubernetes_App workspaces.

 ## Clean-up

 Start by destroying the **datadog** workspace, followed by **Kubernetes_APP** and once completed finish with the **eks-cluster** workspace.